RaccoonlabDev/docs/doc/can_pwm/README.md

 # UAVCAN-PWM node

 UAVCAN-PWM node is dedicated to controlling servos and ESCs.
-It receives [RawCommand](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#rawcommand) UAVCAN messages from the CAN bus and maps it into typical for servos and ESC controllers PWM signal.
+It receives [RawCommand](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#rawcommand) / [ArrayCommand](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#arraycommand) UAVCAN messages from the CAN bus and maps it into typical for servos and ESC controllers PWM signal.

-This node has 2 channels (A1 and A2) which are dedicated to direct connection with servos or ESC controllers.
+This node is capable to work with up to 2 ESC/servo simultaniusly (though UAVCAN-PWM node Mini has 2 auxilliary channels which might be used as PWM as well).

-At that moment we have 3 types of such UAVCAN-PWM boards, the so-called `5A`, `Mini`, and `Nano`.
+At that moment we have 3 types of such UAVCAN-PWM boards, so-called `5A`, `Mini` and `Nano`.
 They are illustrated below.

 | UAVCAN-PWM node 5A | UAVCAN-PWM node Mini | UAVCAN-PWM node Nano |
 | ------- | ------- | -------- |